ostinelli/gin.io/docs/application_files.md

 This directory is used to namespace everything related to your databases.

 ###### `mysql.lua`
-This generated file contains an example on how to define a connection to a `mysql` database (currently, the only RDBMS database with a Gin ORM).
+This generated file contains an example on how to define a connection to a `mysql` database.
 Please refer to [models](/docs/models.html) on how to use this file.

 Gin supports having multiple databases in your application: all you have to do is add multiple files like this one, and reference them in your models or where needed.
 You may also consider setting connections to [Redis](http://redis.io/), [RabbitMQ](http://www.rabbitmq.com/) or other types of datastores.